OCEAN RESOLUTIONS 2020

 - “Patrimonialization of Hydrodiversity, Sustainable Development of the surf, and conservation of singular breaks in Ferrolterra litoral”.
 In collaboration with our friends from Océano Surf Club in Galicia.

-We evolved our Educational Program and Cultural Studies so that society knows and understands the influence exerted by the ocean on the human being, and the influence exerted by the human being on the ocean.
+We evolved our Educational Program and our Cultural Studies, focusing in the Blue Humanities, Critical Surf Studies, and Ocean Literacy so that society knows and understands the influence exerted by the ocean on the human being, and the influence exerted by the human being on the ocean.

 Scientific knowledge and grass-root action are part of our contribution.
 But Ocean Literacy and blue humanities address new perspectives catalyzing a cultural transformation to face top environmental problems caused by selfishness, greed, and apathy.